- Light therapy for acne is a method of acne treatment that utilizes specific wavelengths of light to target acne-causing bacteria.

 Cost of Light Therapy Treatments

 The cost of light therapy treatments varies from one type of treatment to another.
-In-office treatments are the most costly over time, ranging from prices as low as $25 per session to $800 per session.
+In-office treatments are the most costly over time, ranging from as low as $25 per session to $800 per session.

 Takeaway

-Light therapy for acne has few side effects, but it’s possible to experience mild bruising, redness, irritation, peeling or pain after light therapy treatments.
+Light therapy for acne has few side effects, but it’s possible to experience mild bruising, redness, irritation, peeling, or pain after light therapy treatments.
 If you experience more severe symptoms or display signs of an infection, contact your doctor right away.

 Sources